-The University Police Department offers an escort service 24 hours a day to all members of the University community.
+The University Police Department offers a free escort service 24 hours a day to all members of the University community.
 The escort service may be provided by a police officer or safety officer on foot, or by police vehicle.
 For your protection, you are encouraged to utilize this service.
 This service is available on the main campus as well as at the University Bluffs.

-When a resident of University Bluffs cannot locate a parking spot onsite and is concerned for his/her safety, or for any other non-emergency safety concern, he/she can contact the Monmouth University Police Department at 732-571-4444 or ext.
-4444 to request a police escort to and/or from his/her vehicle to his/her apartment.
-In the event of an emergency he/she should call 911
+When a resident of the University Bluffs cannot locate a parking spot onsite and is concerned for their safety, or for any other non-emergency safety concern, they can contact the Monmouth University Police Department at 732-571-4444 or ext.
+4444 to request a police escort to and/or from their vehicle to their apartment.
+In the event of an emergency, they should call 911.